-- Ratko MLADIĆ acted in concert with other members of this 10. including: KARADŽIĆ; criminal enterprise Radovan Momčilo MILOŠEVIĆ; Biljana PLAVŠIĆ; KRAJIŠNIK: Slobodan Nikola KOLJEVIĆ; Mićo STANIŠIĆ; Momčilo MANDIĆ; Jovica STANIŠIĆ; Franko SIMATOVIĆ; Željko RAŽNATOVIĆ (aka "Arkan") and Vojislav ŠEŠELJ.
-Each of these individuals, by his or her acts or omissions, contributed to achieving their shared objective. - 11.
-Other members of this joint criminal enterprise included: members of the Bosnian Serb leadership; members of the Serbian Democratic Party ("SDS") and Bosnian Serb government bodies at the republic, regional, municipal, and local levels, including Crisis Staffs, War Presidencies, and War Commissions ("Bosnian Serb Political and Governmental Organs"); commanders, assistant commanders, senior officers, and chiefs of units of the Serbian Ministry of Internal Affairs ("Serbian MUP"), the JNA, the Yugoslav Army ("VJ"), the VRS, the Bosnian Serb Ministry of Internal Affairs ("MUP") and the Bosnian Serb Territorial Defence ("TO") at the republic, regional, municipal and local level; and leaders of Serbian and Bosnian Serb paramilitary forces and volunteer units.
-Alternatively, some or all of these individuals were not members of the joint criminal enterprise, but were used by members of the joint criminal enterprise to carry out crimes committed in furtherance of its objective as described below. - 12.
-Members of this criminal enterprise implemented their objective by personally committing crimes, and/or through and by using others to carry out crimes committed in furtherance of their objective.
+11. Radovan KARADŽIĆ acted in concert with other members of this criminal enterprise including: Momčilo KRAJIŠNIK; Ratko MLADIĆ; Slobodan MILOŠEVIĆ; Biljana PLAVŠIĆ; Nikola KOLJEVIĆ; Mićo STANIŠIĆ; Momčilo MANDIĆ; Jovica STANIŠIĆ; Franko SIMATOVIĆ; Željko RAŽNATOVIĆ (aka "Arkan") and Vojislav ŠEŠELJ.
+Each of these individuals, by his or her acts or omissions, contributed to achieving their shared objective.

+12. Other members of this joint criminal enterprise included: members of the Bosnian Serb leadership; members of SDS and Bosnian Serb government bodies at the republic, regional, municipal, and local levels, including Crisis Staffs, War Presidencies, and War Commissions ("Bosnian Serb Political and Governmental Organs"); commanders, assistant commanders, senior officers, and chiefs of units of the Serbian Ministry of Internal Affairs ("Serbian MUP"), the Yugoslav People's Army ("JNA"), the Yugoslav Army ("VJ"), the army of the Serbian Republic of BiH, later the army of the RS ("VRS"), the Bosnian Serb Ministry of Internal Affairs ("MUP") and the Bosnian Serb Territorial Defence ("TO") at the republic, regional, municipal and local level; and leaders of Serbian and Bosnian Serb paramilitary forces and volunteer units.
+Alternatively, some or all of these individuals were not members of the joint criminal enterprise, but were used by members of the joint criminal enterprise to carry out crimes committed in furtherance of its objective as described below.

+13. Members of this criminal enterprise implemented their objective by personally committing crimes, and/or through and by using others to carry out crimes committed in furtherance of their objective.
 Those used to carry out these crimes were members of the Bosnian Serb Political and Governmental Organs; and members of the MUP, VRS, JNA, VJ, TO, the Serbian MUP, Serbian and Bosnian Serb paramilitary forces and volunteer units, and local Bosnian Serbs ("Serb Forces").